-My name is Ilja Gubins.
+My name is Ilja (pronounced as Ilya) Gubins.
 I'm a y.o. aspiring programmer.
 Most of my life I've spent in Riga, Latvia, where I've graduated University of Latvia with BSc Computer Science degree.
-Now, I'm in Utrecht, Netherlands, where I study for my MSc Game and Media Technology at Utrecht University and expect to graduate in June of 2017.
+After getting bachelors, I've started MSc Game and Media Technology at Utrecht University in Utrecht, Netherlands.

 As a part of Advanced Graphics course I've been given a task of creating interactive real-time OpenCL ray-tracer.
 Final version has: